 A Linux administrator is entrusted with much responsibility, as they must support the Linux servers, their applications, and the services that run on them.
 As such, there are a plethora of tasks that you will encounter throughout a typical day.

 One of the most common problems that Linux administrators must deal with is troubleshooting server issues.
-Not only will it be up to you to ascertain the problem as quickly as possible, you will then need to implement fixes in a timely and efficient manner.
-Unlike other tech or IT jobs, there are many times that a Linux administrator will have to do this task independently and without much, if any, supervision.
+Not only will it be up to you to ascertain the problem as quickly as possible, but you will also need to implement fixes promptly and efficiently.
+Unlike other tech or IT jobs, there are many times that a Linux administrator will have to do this task independently or with minimal supervision.

 While troubleshooting will easily take up a large portion of a typical day, several other duties may pop up intermittently.
 For instance, you will need to monitor the Linux servers for potential security risks throughout the day and during downtime.
 Before any of these issues occur, it is up to you to create and implement software and OS patches that can readily fix these problems.

 There are also other random tasks that you may be required to take care of.
 This includes rebuilding servers and configuring everything from services and settings to directories and storage.
 A Linux administrator must also back up files and system data after every work day.
 Lastly, you must perform common support services, such as managing user accounts, repairing hardware and software failures, upgrading software, and simple file archiving.

 What Skills and Certifications does a Linux Administrator Need?

 A Linux administrator will need to have the ability to gain and keep a client's trust, which can be accomplished by managing and providing exhaustive, yet easy-to-use documentation that the customer can understand.
 What's easy to understand for someone working as a Linux administrator may not be quite so easy for the client.